-1.1 The Statement of Accounts for 2019/20 has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.
+1.1 The Statement of Accounts for 2020/21 has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.
 This narrative statement aims to provide the reader with information on the authority, its main objectives and strategies and the principle risks we face and to provide a commentary on how the authority has used its resources to achieve our desired outcomes.
 It also helps to explain and highlight the linkages between the information contained within the narrative statement itself and the information presented within the financial statements.
 The accounting policies applied in production of the accounts can found on pages 10 to 26.
-The impact of COIVD on this year's accounts is considered in more detail within note 41 (Going Concern).